ollytom/apub/doc/apas.md

 	But what if you don't know when you want to ride off-road?

-Critically the mail message is written and read by people; not machines.
+Unlike other Fediverse software, the message to be distributed is written and read by people; not just machines.
-For developers, administrators, and advanced users, seeing data like this builds familiarity with the actual data exchanged and behaviour between systems.
+For developers, administrators, and advanced users, seeing data like this builds familiarity with the behaviour between systems, and facilitates communication.
+We go from "why can I see my toot on Kbin but not on Pleroma?" to "why didn't your Pleroma server receive my message?" which is a much easier question to answer; it's what the systems are actually doing.

-If there was only one thing to take away from **apas**, it's that familiarity with data over the code is hugely helpful for troubleshooting and understanding.
-Especially when typical bug reports consist of URLs to web apps (or even just screenshots!) trying to explain what was sent versus what was received.
+If there was only one thing to take away from **apas**, it's that familiarity with data over an API is hugely helpful for troubleshooting.
+Especially when typical bug reports consist of URLs to irrelevant web apps (or even just screenshots!) trying to explain what was sent versus what was received.
 That's before we we even address what could be in a database, itself requiring its own query language and tightly-controlled administrative access to read.

 [Note Activity]: https://www.w3.org/TR/activitystreams-vocabulary/#dfn-note